-Adjacent to the palace is the palace is the Bogor Botanical Gardens.
+Adjacent to the palace is the Bogor Botanical Gardens.
 You might not think of botanical gardens as a top tourist destination, but the gardens in Bogor are well worth the trip.
 The gardens are home to a massive and diverse collection of plants and trees.
 It even contains a specimen of the legendary Rafflesia Flower, the largest flower in the world.
 It’s well known for its putrid smell, as well as for its size!
 Unfortunately, the Rafflesia Flower was not in bloom during my visit to Bogor.
 This flower has fascinated me since I was a child and I hope to see it in bloom one day!
 While I was disappointed to have missed the Rafflesia bloom, I was quite happy to experience the rest of the gardens.
 Walking around under the trees made for a pleasant, relaxing afternoon.
 The shade from the trees provided a welcomed escape from Indonesia’s insane heat.

 A popular activity in Bogor is the day trip to the Taman Safari Park.
 I skipped visiting the safari park because I had a safari lined up a few days in Bali.
 If I get the chance to visit again this will definitely go on my to-do list.
 Another thing you can’t miss are the numerous waterfalls in the area around Bogor.
 The sparking power of the waterfalls highlights Indonesia’s natural beauty.

 - Visit Bogor Indonesia during the cooler months!
 The weather in Bogor wasn’t deal breaking but I wouldn’t recommend visiting in the summer unless you can handle the heat and humidity!

 - If I visit again I would definitely want to spend more time exploring the areas around the city.
 Visits to Bogor Indonesia should include lots of time to experience and explore its lush jungles and pristine beaches.